collinb04/rasp-pi-flutter-app/README.md

 - Username: edgeforestry

 3. ### Flash the Operating System ###
-- Download the Raspberry Pi Imager for your operating system.
+- Download the Raspberry Pi Imager for your operating system. (find on web)
 - Insert a Micro SD card using your USB SD card reader.

-In the Imager:
+In the Imager App:
 - Device: Select Raspberry Pi 4
-- OS: Choose Raspberry Pi OS (64-bit) with Desktop and Recommended Software
+- OS: Choose Raspberry Pi OS (64-bit) with Desktop and Recommended Software.
 - Flash the OS to the SD card and safely eject it.

 4. ### Boot & Configure the Raspberry Pi ###
 - Insert the Micro SD card into the slot beneath the Raspberry Pi board.

 Connect the following:
-- Monitor via Micro HDMI
+- Monitor to pi via Micro HDMI
-- Keyboard and Mouse via USB ports
+- Keyboard and Mouse to pi via USB ports
-- Power supply via USB-C
+- Power supply to pi via USB-C

 On first boot:
 - Follow the on-screen setup